 Health and Safety Code 11379.6 HS is the California statute that makes it a crime for a person to manufacture a controlled substance.
 This section applies to narcotics such as ecstasy, heroin, cocaine, and opiates.
-A violation is a felony punishable by up to 7 years in jail or prison.
+A violation is a felony punishable by 3, 5 or 7 years in jail or prison.

 11379.6(a) HS states that “every person who manufactures, compounds, converts, produces, derives, processes, or prepares, either directly or indirectly by chemical extraction or independently by means of chemical synthesis, any controlled substance… [is guilty of a crime] …”.